bescurs81/apeye/README.md

 ## 📝 Usage

 ### Managing API Keys

+#### Main Dashboard
 1. Sign up or sign in to your account
-2. Click "Add Key" to create a new API key entry
-3. Enter service name, credentials, and any notes
+2. View all your API keys organized by service/website
+3. Click on any service name to open its dedicated page
-4. Use tags to organize keys (e.g., "production", "test")
+4. Use the search bar to filter across all services
+5. Each service shows the count of associated API keys

+#### Website-Specific Pages
+1. Navigate to a service by clicking it on the dashboard
+2. Click "+ Add APIs (Mass Add)" to open the mass add modal
+3. Add multiple rows for bulk entry
+4. Each row includes: Email/Username, Password, API Key, Notes
+5. Click "Add Another Row" to add more entries
+6. Click "Save All" to encrypt and store all entries at once
-5. Use the eye icon to reveal sensitive data
+7. Use the eye icon to reveal sensitive data
-6. Click copy to clipboard for quick access
+8. Click copy to clipboard for quick access
-7. Export your data for backup purposes
+9. Export service-specific data with the Export button
+10. Use "Back to Dashboard" to return to the main view

+#### Mass Adding API Keys
+1. From a website page, click "+ Add APIs (Mass Add)"
+2. Fill in the first row with your credentials
+3. Click "+ Add Another Row" for each additional key
+4. Remove rows with the trash icon if needed
+5. Required field: API Key (others optional)
+6. All data is encrypted before storage
+7. Success: Returns to website page with updated list

 ### Theme Switching
 1. Click the theme icon in the navigation bar